open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 - Uptime since start.

-### Trace or log on events

-We want to generate the following events (log and/or send as a trace with additional data):
+### Events observable with internal logs

+The Collector logs the following internal events:

-- Collector started/stopped.
+- A Collector instance starts or stops.

-- Collector reconfigured (if we support on-the-fly reconfiguration).

-- Begin dropping due to throttling (include throttling reason, e.g. local saturation, downstream saturation, downstream unavailable, etc).
+- Data dropping begins due to throttling for a specified reason, such as local saturation, downstream saturation, downstream unavailable, etc.

-- Stop dropping due to throttling.
+- Data dropping due to throttling stops.

-- Begin dropping due to invalid data (include sample/first invalid data).
+- Data dropping begins due to invalid data.
+A sample of the invalid data is included.

-- Stop dropping due to invalid data.
+- Data dropping due to invalid data stops.

-- Crash detected (differentiate clean stopping and crash, possibly include crash data if available).

-For begin/stop events we need to define an appropriate hysteresis to avoid generating too many events.
-Note that begin/stop events cannot be detected in the backend simply as derivatives of current rates, the events include additional data that is not present in the current value.
+- A crash is detected, differentiated from a clean stop.
+Crash data is included if available.

 ### Host metrics